-Select the pre-emphasis curve (75 μ sec, 50 μ sec, 25 μ sec, or Flat) by jumpering the appropriate pins of header HD1 on the Audio Processor/Stereo Generator board.
+Select the pre-emphasis curve (75 μ S, 50 μ S, 25 μ S, or Flat) by jumpering the appropriate pins of header HD1 on the Audio Processor/Stereo Generator board.
 If you change the pre-emphasis, change the de-emphasis jumpers HD201 and HD202 on the Audio Processor/Stereo Generator board to match.